cristianfalcone/ajo/readme.md

   </a>
 </div>

-A modern JavaScript library for building user interfaces with generator-based state management, efficient DOM updates, and streaming server-side rendering.
+A modern JavaScript library for building user interfaces with generator-based state management and efficient DOM updates.

 - **Generator-Based Components**: Use `function*` for stateful components with built-in lifecycle
 - **Efficient DOM Updates**: In-place reconciliation minimizes DOM manipulation
-- **Streaming SSR**: Progressive rendering with selective hydration (islands)

 ## Quick Start